-- it has been over 12 months since consultation on this EP commenced and information on the J-IC installation, including potential impact and risks associated with the petroleum activity, has been presented on CAPL's website during this time with the option to provide feedback online - CAPL has maintained a toll-free contact number for persons or organisations to call and participate in consultation - CAPL published notices in seven newspapers, including the National Indigenous Times, as outlined in Section 6.2.2 - CAPL has attended 25 face-to-face meetings with First Nations representative bodies while consulting on this EP (as outlined in appendix d), and provided tailored and bespoke consultation material for consideration - two persons and one organisation self-identified during the consultation period indicating that CAPL has been successful in promoting its consultation efforts.
+- the initial consultation period for this EP was over 12-months in duration with an additional two months to allow for feedback from relevant persons on this revision of the EP.
+Information on J-IC installation, including potential impact and risks associated with the petroleum activity, has been presented on CAPL's website during this time with the option to provide feedback online - CAPL has maintained a toll-free contact number for persons or organisations to call and participate in consultation - CAPL published notices in seven newspapers, including the National Indigenous Times, as outlined in Section 6.2.2 - CAPL has attended 25 face-to-face meetings with First Nations representative bodies while consulting on this EP (as outlined in appendix d), and provided tailored and bespoke consultation material for consideration - two persons and one organisation self-identified during the initial consultation period indicating that CAPL has been successful in promoting its consultation efforts - as outlined in appendix d, CAPL has assessed the merits of all objections and claims relating to the activity, responded to all relevant persons that have provided feedback on this revision of the EP and has determined that no further follow up is required.